andrelbambrosio/Basin-Guided-Phasing/README.md

 > **Citation notice**
 > If you use any part of this codebase, or results derived from it, in academic work, presentations, preprints, or downstream software, please cite the associated manuscript:
 > **Andre LB Ambrosio.
 Extreme phase compression preserves buildable basins in macromolecular crystallography. bioRxiv (2026).
-DOI: [DOI TO BE ADDED]**
+DOI: https://doi.org/10.64898/2026.04.24.720598**
 > This repository will be updated with the final citation details once the preprint is posted and later linked to the peer-reviewed publication.

 ## Repository description